South Norwood Country Park: La Motes medieval moated site

-The Park was the location of a medieval moated manor, the site of which is a Scheduled Ancient Monument.
+The Park was the location of a medieval moated manor, the site of which is a scheduled monument.
 An archaeological excavation was carried out in 1972 by Lillian Thornhill on behalf of the Croydon Natural History & Scientific Society in an attempt to ascertain the age of the double-sided moat shown on the Thomas Morley estate map of 1736 with the name La Motes.
 On an earlier estate map of Peter Burrell, the land is indicated as adjoining Sturts Land and is given the name Lame Oates which is obviously a phonetic corruption of La Motes.

 Deeds of 1467 relate to a mortgage transaction at Leweland between Richard at Cherte and Stephan and John Fabian of London.
 At an earlier date, there is documentary evidence of a 13th- or 14th-century manor house of some importance on the site.
 The principal owner was Robert de Retford, one of the King's itinerant judges, active between 1295 and 1318.
 The low-lying position of the land, with streams flowing through it, raises the possibility of natural phenomena, such as the floods of 1315 to 1317, having played a part in the house's disappearance.

 Most of the moated earthworks were filled in during the period when the site was used as a sewage farm.
 The site is formed of two concentric moats, in the middle of which is a square platform where the manor house once stood.
 The site is now heavily overgrown, though it can be made out on old aerial photographs.

 Sewage farm

 From about 1862 the land was acquired by Croydon Corporation for use as a sewage farm.
 This was largely unsuccessful because of the heavy London Clay subsoil that makes up the majority of the site.
 A series of concrete channels (some of which are still visible today) were constructed to direct the sewage over the numerous lagoons but these were a failure as the lagoons would remain flooded for months without draining away.

 In the 1920s a new method for the treatment of sewage had to be found so the farm was largely abandoned and a new sewage treatment works was built on the area now used for the pitch and putt course.
-This was shut down in 1962 and the area was left mostly undisturbed until the creation of the Country Park in 1988–99.
+This was shut down in 1962 and the area was left mostly undisturbed until the creation of the Country Park in 1988–1999.
 It is still often referred to as 'the Sewage Farm' by the older local residents, however, despite not having been used as such for several decades.
 The manager of the farm was Albert David Prior.